 Possession/Use of Paging Devices and Cell Phones: South Carolina law and School District policy define a paging device as "a telecommunications device that emits an audible signal, vibrates, displays a message, or other-wise summons or delivers a commu-nication to the possessor" This definition includes cell phones.
 The law provides that each school district shall have a policy which addresses posses-sion of such devices by any student.
-The policy of this District, is set forth in Policy JICJ
+The policy of this District, as is set forth in Policy JICJ appears as follows:

-Note: Utilization of such device in a restroom, even on first offense, may be subject to loss of privileges for the remainder of the year and at least a three-day suspension.
+Note: Utilization of such device in a restroom, even on first offense, will-may be subject to loss of privileges for the remainder of the year and at least a possible three-day suspension.